shikhabansal25/mulesoft/README.md

 **Traits**:
     - they are resource types
     - resource --> from resource as a whole (method, request, and response)
     - traits --> extract patther from only for method (request and response)
     - used for more than one method

 **Mule 4:**
 Mule 4 are mavenised projects (pom.xml : is a file where you mention all proj related info and depnedecy and download and mention in the pom.xml) here the pom.xml is updatede automatically when you drag or import anything.

-Mule structure :
+Mule structure:
     1. Payload
     2. attributes
     3. variables
     4. error

-Files important for a mule 4 proj :
+Files important for a mule 4 proj:
     - pom.xml
     - src/main/mule
     - /src/main/resources
     - mule-artifact.json

 Each Mule app xml has :
     - Message flow - Graphical representation
     - Global elements - contains all the config details
     - configuration aml - contains all the xml version of graphical representation

 **Flow, SubFlow and PrivateFlow:**

 - Flow :
     - atlease one single flow
     - 3 parts:  Source, process, error handling

   <img width="448" height="428" alt="image" src="https://github.com/user-attachments/assets/bd0502c2-1bee-4aec-9bc2-663cb540fed6" />